This post is from 2016: written a few weeks after that referendum. See how it strikes you today, in September 2020.

 I wonder how many of those ‘guiding’ us in these negotiations have actually experienced divorce?
 Or forgotten 1989’s moral fable, ‘War of the Roses’?

 In this case the agent is the EU, [or Brussels or foreigners, or all of these].
 But the source of dissatisfaction, the de-industrialisation & abandonment of heartland Britain is not caused by the EU.
-In fact the EU has done what it can in the form of Regional Development Funds to correct and compensate for the degrading of once great communities and their industries.
-Here you can see 19 projects that the EU has funded in Wales recently and prospectively.
+In fact the EU has done what it can in the form of Regional Development Funds to correct and compensate for the degrading of once great regional communities and their traditional industries.
+Here you can see 19 projects that the EU has funded in Wales:

 Who is to blame?

 It was the Tories – not the EU – who boasted that their austerity policy would put Britain right – and you may have voted for it!
 Recent research suggests austerity has not benefitted the UK.

 Unfortunately, it is our own suicide that we are engineering.
-It just seems that others, once eliminated, will take the problems with them.
-We have projected the enmity & inequality between us onto outsiders, who now seem responsible for all our ills.
+It just seems that outsiders, once eliminated, will take the problems with them.
+We have projected the rivalry & inequality between us onto outsiders, who now seem responsible for our ills.

 can see more clearly.
 Alone we will be less connected, less interdependent, less reciprocal, less supported by neighbourly donations.
 Do you believe for a moment that the Tories are going to replace the Regional Development Funds?

 As we have learned, it is neither efficient nor value for money to invest in privatised industries for infrastructure projects.
 See the PFI contracts storm here for more: